GlitchHunterCoder/Bloxd-ProtoTree/README.md

 ## All Developer Features

 - `Realm.TRAPS` — static array of all 13 proxy trap names, used to generate the handler map
+- `Realm.ONE` — singleton guard, prevents more than one Realm from being constructed
+- `Realm.UNHANDLED` — sentinel symbol returned when a trap is not defined in travel, always falls through to Reflect regardless of `Realm.fallback`
+- `Realm.travel` — static reference to the active travel object
-- `global` — built using a bypass proxy with an internal `_activate` flag so reads/writes skip the main proxy entirely
+- `global` — built using a bypass proxy with an internal `_active` flag so reads/writes skip the main proxy entirely
-- `Reflect` fallback — any unhandled trap or `null`/`undefined` return falls through to `Reflect[op]` on the snapshot
-- `window` — a plain `Object.create(null)` declared lexically before the class, safe for any internal state
-- `_activate` — engine internal recursion guard, closure variable, user never touches it
+- `_active` — engine internal recursion guard, closure variable, user never touches it
 - `_wrap` — engine internal wrap lock, prevents double wrapping during proxy construction
-- `realm.active` — user toggle, pauses interception entirely when `false`
+- `Realm.active` — pauses interception entirely when `false`, reset to `true` after each trap
-- `realm.wrap` — user toggle, opts in to recursive proxy wrapping per trap call, resets to `false` after each trap
+- `Realm.wrap` — opts in to recursive proxy wrapping per trap call, reset to `false` after each trap
-- `realm.fallback` — user toggle, controls if output from travel if `null | undefined` default to `Reflect`, defaults to `false`
+- `Realm.fallback` — controls undefined/null fallthrough to Reflect, reset to `true` after each trap

 ---